databendlabs/databend/website/blog/2023-03-10-databend-weekly-84.md

 ### Support More Mathematical Operators like PostgreSQL

-More mathematical operators in SQL expressions are wanted to perform complex calculations on data without having to write them in another language or use external tools.
+More mathematical operators in SQL expressions are required to perform complex calculations instead of writing them in another language or using external tools.

 | Operator | Description         | Example    | Result |
 | -------- | ------------------- | ---------- | ------ |